 With the kids away the entire day on playdates/birthday parties, we had some time on our hands to have lunch with Koen and Erica at Bolenius Restaurant in Amsterdam.
 Bolenius restaurant started late 2010 amid the modern high-rise buildings of the business center of Amsterdam (Zuid-As).
 Owners Luc Kusters (chef; having worked in a slew of Michelin starred restaurants, like La Rive, Vossius en Le Cirque) en Xavier Giesen (host, before at Amstel Hotel and Restaurant De Kas) describe the kitchen of Bolenius as ‘New Amsterdam’.

-In this New Amsterdam kitchen, a mix of local ingredients and old-fashioned spices is used with respect for traditions and nature, resulting in biological and seasonal menus.
-Bolenius offers a great variety of products from their own herb and kitchen garden around the corner of the restaurant: eating more “local” than this in a city will be quite difficult!
+In this New Amsterdam kitchen, a mix of local ingredients and traditional spices is used with respect for traditions and nature, resulting in biological and seasonal menus.
+Bolenius offers a great variety of products from their own herb and kitchen garden around the corner of the restaurant: eating more “local” than this in a city will be quite tricky!

 UPDATE December 2016: Bolenius was awarded a (well deserved) first Michelin Star!

 One of such small details that secretly made me very happy: their oil for dipping the bread was infused with about 20 different spices and each of the courses would bring different spices to the foreground, making it taste distinctly different throughout the lunch.
 Nice!!